onefoot/iwtftpd/README.rst

 The user ID of the process will be changed to *USER* or 'nobody' (by default).

 By default, the data store is '/tftpboot'.
-You must have created this directory and set the permissions 'rwxrwxrwx'.
+You must have created this directory and set the permissions for *USER*.

 Uninstall
 ---------